What is the difference

-North America is bustling with Hemp crops this growing season, and there’s talk of more and more planting in the seasons to come.
-It appears the majority of more recent Hemp cropping efforts are for the production and harvesting of CBD, the highly sought after medicinal compound found in Cannabis.
-Historically, Hemp has been cultivated in North America for Food and Fibre ie stalks for rope or textiles and seeds for their oil and protein content.
+North America is bustling with Hemp crops this growing season.
+There is talk of more and more planting in the seasons to come.
+The majority of more recent Hemp croppings are for the production and harvesting of CBD.
+CBD is a highly sought after medicinal compound found in Cannabis.
+Historically, Hemp has been cultivated in North America for Food and Fiber.
+Hemp stalks for rope or textiles and seeds for their oil and protein content.

 Regulations vary in North America from Country to Country, State to State and Province to Province to greater or lesser extents.